 If it wasn’t for religion we’d be two thousand years ahead.

-The clip does not offer elaborate explanations, which could shed more light on the matter.
-It does not say, for example, that even though we use 100% of our brain, we probably use it to 10% of its capacity, which is what the myth is trying to say.
+The clip doesn’t offer elaborate explanations, which could shed more light on the matter.
+It doesn’t say, for example, that even though we use 100% of our brain, we probably use it to 10% of its capacity, which is what the myth is trying to convey.

 Beyond the intriguing aspect of these busted myths and the facts behind them, something extraordinary jumped out at me.

 But that is not what is most intriguing here.
-There is a far more interesting point to make.
+There’s a far more interesting point to make.

-See, some of the things we consider pack and parcel of the modern world were in fact developed, contemplated and explored much much earlier.
-2000 years earlier.
+See, some of the things we consider pack and parcel of the modern world were in fact developed, contemplated and explored much, much earlier.
+2000 years earlier, to be precise.

 So what happened?
 Why the 2000-year gap between the original discoveries and the ones we take for granted?
 Why did it take so long to expand on these theories?

 Well, in a nutshell, Christianity happened!
 A belief system that demanded total obedience to a God that commanded blind faith plunged the world into a long Dark Age, taking most of the knowledge developed by the Ancient Greeks, Romans, and other prescient people to the grave.
 Fact!